 Put the solution in a spray bottle and spray small areas at a time.
 Vinegar can eat away at the protective coating, so it’s important to spray over small areas and immediately wipe off the solution with a damp cloth or sponge.
-Keep the floor as dry as possible at all times to avoid warping.
+Keep the laminate flooring as dry as possible at all times to avoid warping.

 It may sound strange, but surprisingly, baby shampoo and dishwasher work just as well as any laminate floor cleaner.
 A few drops diluted in your cleaning water does the trick.
 As per previous instructions, ensure that the mop or cloth you are using is only slightly damp and clean your floor.
 Remember to dry the floor thereafter to avoid ruining it.